Loneliness: Effectiveness of digital technology interventions

-A 2021 systematic review and meta-analysis on the effectiveness of digital technology interventions (DTIs) in reducing loneliness in older adults found no evidence supporting that DTIs reduce loneliness in older adults with an average age from 73 to 78 years (SD 6–11).
-DTIs studied included social internet-based activities, that is, social activities via social websites, videoconferencing, customized computer platforms with simplified touch-screen interfaces, personal reminder information and social management systems, WhatsApp groups, and video or voice networks.
+A 2021 systematic review and meta-analysis on the effectiveness of legacy digital technology interventions (DTIs) for mitigating loneliness in older adults found no evidence supporting that DTIs reduced loneliness.
+For AI companions on the other hand, studies have tended to find they can be effective in reducing loneliness for post-retirement adults.
+Evidence on the effectiveness of AI companions for younger people is more mixed, with available studies suggesting they can have minimal or even negative long-term effects in reducing loneliness, especially where emotional loneliness is concerned, and especially for individuals where the AI companion is the sole intervention, rather then being complemented with other more human-orientated forms of intervention.

 Religion

 Studies have found an association with religion and the reduction of loneliness, especially among the elderly.
 The studies sometimes include caveats, such as that religions with strong behavioural prescriptions can have isolating effects.
 In the 21st century, numerous religious organisations have begun to undertake efforts explicitly focusing on loneliness reduction.
 Religious figures have also played a role in raising awareness of the problem of loneliness; for example, Pope Francis said in 2013 that loneliness of the old (along with youth unemployment) were the most serious evils of the age.